 How the show got started and what it is today.

-In June of 1990 the Executive Director of the East Texas Crisis Center, Dawn Franks, was contacted by Dr. Richard Ulrich, asking the agency to be the recipient of a new fundraising event.
-The first Classic Car Show was held the following Spring on March 9th and 10th at the Oil Palace in Tyler.
-Net proceeds from this first show was $4,850.
-In addition to the show a sports car was purchased by the agency at dealer’s cost and raffled off during the show.
-The car raffle raised $15,348 giving a combined revenue of $20,198 to help support victims of family violence and sexual assault.
+In June of 1990, Dr. Richard Ulrich approached Dawn Franks, the Executive Director of the East Texas Crisis Center, with a proposal for a new fundraising event.
+The inaugural Classic Car Show took place the following spring on March 9th and 10th at the Oil Palace in Tyler.
+The net proceeds from this first show amounted to $4,850.
+Additionally, the agency purchased a sports car at dealer’s cost and raffled it off during the show, raising $15,348.
+Together, these efforts generated a combined revenue of $20,198, which was dedicated to supporting victims of family violence and sexual assault.

-Craig Chesley and Ronny Anderson were charter members of the original committee that planned and hosted the 1991 event.
-Today the East Texas Auto & Cycle Show Committee is comprised of 12 members, most who have served on the committee for more than a decade.
-Joining Craig and Ronny are Danny Alexander, Collin Anderson, Robert Dodd, Jerry Gorman, Janie Harrelson, Jimmy Hayes, Jimmie Horton, Robert Owens, Wayne Rauh, Matt Renick, and Curtis Warren.
+Craig Chesley and Ronny Anderson were among the charter members of the original committee that organized and hosted the event in 1991.
+Over the years, the East Texas Auto & Cycle Show Committee has grown to include 12 members, most of whom have served on the committee for more than a decade.
+The current members are Craig, Ronny, Danny Alexander, Collin Anderson, Robert Dodd, Jerry Gorman, Janie Harrelson, Jimmy Hayes, Jimmie Horton, Robert Owens, Wayne Rauh, Matt Renick, and Curtis Warren.

-The revenue from the show grew steadily each year and generated $20,000 in 1998.
-The committee then proposed another car raffle venture.
-Members of the Mustangs of East Texas located an old dilapidated 1965 Mustang and restored it to “show quality”.
-The cost of the car in it’s original condition was $2,600 which generated $19,000 in raffle ticket sales.
-The combined effort with the show revenue generated a total of $60,000 for the East Texas Crisis Center in year 2000.
+The revenue from the show experienced steady growth each year, reaching $20,000 in 1998.
+At that point, the committee proposed another car raffle venture.
+The Mustangs of East Texas located a dilapidated 1965 Mustang, which was subsequently restored to “show quality.”
+The original car cost $2,600, but the raffle ticket sales generated $19,000.
+When combined with the show revenue, the efforts of the committee resulted in a total contribution of $60,000 to the East Texas Crisis Center in the year 2000.

-Another major milestone presented itself in 2004 when David Irwin, General Manager & Managing Partner of Tyler Ford, stepped up with a donation of a 1965 Mustang.
-Tyler Ford has since donated a raffle car for eight consecutive years.
-A 2007 Black Shelby Hertz was donated for the 2010 show which generated $100,000 for the agency in $10 raffle ticket sales.
-Rest in Peace, David Irwin passed away in October 2018.
-The East Texas Crisis Center thanks him and Tyler Ford for their compassion and generosity for over a decade to the mission of this agency.
+In 2004, the show achieved another significant milestone when David Irwin, General Manager & Managing Partner of Tyler Ford, generously donated a 1965 Mustang.
+This marked the beginning of eight consecutive years during which Tyler Ford donated a raffle car.
+For the 2010 show, a Black Shelby Hertz was donated, generating $100,000 for the agency through $10 raffle ticket sales.
+Unfortunately, David Irwin passed away in October 2018.
+The East Texas Crisis Center extends its gratitude to him and Tyler Ford for their compassion and generosity over more than a decade of supporting the agency’s mission.

-The Auto & Cycle Show Committee works throughout the year planning each show.
-Each year committee members work to create a whole new show with vehicle entries that have never been seen and recruit special interest vehicles featuring an annual special series collection.
+The Auto & Cycle Show Committee works tirelessly throughout the year to plan each show.
+They strive to create a brand-new experience each year, featuring vehicle entries that have never been seen before and recruiting special interest vehicles that showcase an annual special series collection.

-The 2020 Raffle Vehicle is very different from all previous raffle cars.
-The East Texas Crisis Center together with Patterson Dodge of Tyler sponsored the new 2019 Dodge RAM Classic 1500 Quad Cab Truck to be raffled off on February 16th, 2020.
-Each raffle ticket is still $10, and all of the sales proceeds goes to help programs and services provided to victims and survivors of family violence and sexual assault.
+The 2020 Raffle Vehicle stands out as distinct from all previous raffle cars.
+Sponsored by the East Texas Crisis Center and Patterson Dodge of Tyler, the new 2019 Dodge RAM Classic 1500 Quad Cab Truck was raffled off on February 16th, 2020.
+Each raffle ticket was priced at $10, and all sales proceeds went directly to funding programs and services for victims and survivors of family violence and sexual assault.

-Through hard work and dedication the men and women who serve on the East Texas Auto & Cycle Show Committee are deeply committed to the support of women and children who are forced out of their own homes to escape violence and abuse.
+Through their unwavering dedication and hard work, the men and women who serve on the East Texas Auto & Cycle Show Committee are profoundly committed to supporting women and children who are forced to flee their homes in order to escape violence and abuse.

 To learn more about ETCC, visit our website: ETCC.org